 Becoming a one-person business used to be the exception, but a combination of the 2008 recession and the rise of the gig economy have made it the new norm.
 Nowadays, many people work freelance by choice, not out of necessity.
 In fact, a 2018 survey on freelancing in America, sponsored by Upwork and the Freelancer’s Union, found that 56.7 million Americans were freelance in 2018, and that number is only growing.

 That’s a lot of people who are going to have to learn how to manage their own time.
-One management method they could turn to is OKRs, or Objectives and Key Results, long championed by John Doerr as a way of helping company leaders motivate their teams to do their best work.
-As London-based freelance graphic designer Elizabeth Dunne recently discovered, OKRs can also help self-employed workers and their clients.
+One management method they could turn to is Objectives and Key Results (OKRs), long championed by John Doerr as a way of helping company leaders motivate their teams to do their best work.
+As London-based freelance graphic designer Elizabeth Dunne discovered, OKRs can also help self-employed workers and their clients.

 Finding creative structure with OKRs